vincenzo-scotti/llm_cstk/README.md

 ## Fine-tuning

 In the following, we provide instructions on fine-tuning language models on domain-specific data for chatting or searching.

+All fine-tuning scripts require configurations provided via YAML files; for further details, refer to the examples in the `./resources/configs/` directory.

 ### Chat

 There are scripts to fine-tune language models or large language models on domain-specific data.
-The scripts expect the `./src` directory in the Python path and all data sets to be placed in the `./resources/data/raw/` directory.
+The scripts expect the `./src` directory in the Python path.

 #### LM